seglo/prism-sample-project/README.md

 # prism-sample-project

-> A sample project to demonstrate the use of the [grunt-connect-prism](http://github.com/seglo/grunt-connect-prism) plugin.
+> A sample project to demonstrate the use of the [grunt-connect-prism](http://github.com/seglo/grunt-connect-prism) and [connect-prism](http://github.com/seglo/connect-prism) core plugin for gulp.

 ## Getting started

-This plugin requires Grunt `~0.4.1` to already be installed.
+This plugin requires Grunt `~0.4.1` or Gulp `~3.8.2` to already be installed

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:

-Once Grunt is installed you must also install all the project NPM dependencies by using the following command at the root of the project.
+Once Grunt or gulp is installed you must also install all the project NPM dependencies by using the following command at the root of the project.

 ```shell
 npm install